holywater2372/holywater2372/README.md

 <h1 align="center">Hi there, I'm Nazeef a.k.a holywater</h1>

 <p align="center">
     I do mostly Offensive security and other things cyber.
+You can reach out on my discord <a href="https://discord.com/users/593390384785391637">@holywaterr</a> <3
 </p>

 <p align="center">